 When the damage to a person’s teeth is extreme and seemingly beyond repair, porcelain or porcelain-fused-to-metal crowns can be used to treat the damage and give your smile a makeover.
 Crowns are exceptionally dependable for fixing the most severe dental problems.
 They can even be used to permanently replace missing teeth, enabling the person to regain a functional bite as well as a complete smile.
 These dental restorations offer a long-lasting solution for major dental problems.
-These dental restorations offer a long-term solution for major dental problems, lasting for 20 to 30 years.
+These dental restorations offer a long-term solution for major dental problems, lasting for 15 to 20 years.
 This is the closest to a permanent dental treatment that one can get.

 When Should Crowns Be Used?

 You probably won’t need a crown for most minor damages on your tooth.
 Some can be restored through contouring and cosmetic tooth bonding.
-Yet, there are many cases when capping your tooth with a dental crown is the best solution, such as:
+Yet, there are many cases when capping or crowning your tooth with a dental crown is the best solution, such as:

 - A tooth is cracked significantly and needs to be strengthened.

 - A tooth has chipped or developed cracks.

 - A patient has just undergone root canal therapy and the teeth need support.